Yunfeng-Wan/AI-for-Inclusive-Education/README.md

 * **Included Papers/**: This folder contains all the papers selected for this study, categorized according to our proposed taxonomy.
 * **PICO Framework.xlsx**: Provides detailed information on each dimension of the PICO criteria used to construct our search strings.
 * **Boolean Search Strings.xlsx**: Documents the specific search strings utilized for retrieval across five academic databases.

+**[!IMPORTANT]**
+Due to specific file formats and the configurations of the anonymous GitHub repository, please **download the files** to ensure they are rendered correctly.